Ali Ejaz

 Ali Ejaz (21 October 1941 – 18 December 2018) was a Pakistani film and television actor known for his film roles in FBI Operation Pakistan (1971), Sona Chandi (1983), and Chor Machaye Shor (1996).
 He was given the Pride of Performance Award in 1993 by the President of Pakistan.

-Beginning his career in 1967, he acted in 106 movies, 84 of which were in Punjabi, 22 in Urdu, and 1 Pashto.
+Ejaz acted in 106 movies during his career over 5 decades (of which 84 films were in Punjabi, 22 in Urdu, and 1 in Pashto) and in numerous TV dramas.

 Early life and career

-Ali Ejaz was born 21 October 1941 in Qila Gujar Singh, Lahore.
+Ali Ejaz was born on 21 October 1941 in Qila Gujar Singh, Lahore, Pakistan.
 Comedian Munawwar Zareef was his class-fellow at school.

 He started his career with theatre in the 1960s.
-He was introduced to the film world by the film producer/director Shabab Keranvi who had met Ejaz in a bank.
-He also frequently acted in Pakistani television plays.
+He was introduced to the film world by the film producer/director Shabab Keranvi who had met Ejaz at a bank.
+He also frequently acted in Pakistani Television Corporation (PTV) plays.
 While working at PTV, he trained a generation of artistes.
 His film roles and his pairing with actress Anjuman and actor Nannha were highly popular in Pakistan in the 1980s.